mjgs/mjgs.github.io/pricing.md

 </table>

-For a description of each service check out the this [blog post]({{site.baseurl}}/2018/07/04/decription-of-my-freelance-software-services.html).
+For a description of each service check out this [blog post]({{site.baseurl}}/2018/07/04/decription-of-my-freelance-software-services.html).

 Please contact me via email markgsmith@gmail.com for enquiries.